-- (a) The City, acting through the Board shall, or shall cause the Dissemination Agent to, in each year no later than eight (8) months from the end of the City's fiscal year, with the first such report to be due not later than August 31, 2021, provide to the MSRB an Annual Report which is consistent with the requirements set forth in Section 4 below.
-The Annual Report may be submitted as a single document or as separate documents comprising a package, and may cross-reference other information as set forth below; provided that the audited financial statements required in the Annual Report may be submitted separately from the balance of the Annual Report. - (b) If the Dissemination Agent is unable to provide to the MSRB an Annual Report by the date required in (a) above, the City acting through the Board shall in a timely manner send a Notice of Failure to File Annual Report to the MSRB, in substantially the form attached as Exhibit A. - (c) The Dissemination Agent shall determine each year prior to the date for providing the Annual Report the name and address of the MSRB.
+- (a) On or before August 31 of each year, commencing August 31, 2022, the City, acting through the Board shall, or shall cause the Dissemination Agent to, provide to the MSRB an Annual Report which is consistent with the requirements set forth in Section 4 below.
+The Annual Report may be submitted as a single document or as separate documents comprising a package, and may cross-reference other information as set forth below; provided that the audited financial statements of the City may be submitted separately from the balance of the Annual Report.
+If the City's fiscal year changes, it shall give, or shall cause to be given, notice of such change in the same manner as for a Listed Event under Section 5, and this Disclosure Certificate shall, to the extent necessary, be automatically amended so that the due date of the Annual Report as provided in this paragraph shall be the last day of the eighth (8) month following the end of the new fiscal year, and such new date shall be included in the notice given pursuant to this sentence. - (b) If the Annual Report is not provided to the MSRB by the date required in (a) above, the City, acting through the Board shall, or shall cause the Dissemination Agent to, send in a timely manner a Notice of Failure to File Annual Report to the MSRB, in substantially the form attached as Exhibit A.